luke-riu/convert-videos-for-plex/README.md

     Transcode all network movies using Desktop as temp directory and delete original files.
         .convert-videos-for-plex.sh -rd -p /Volumes/Public/Movies -w ~/Desktop

+    Transcode an entire directory, despite the format or compatibility.
+        .convert-videos-for-plex.sh -rde -p ~/Movies
 ```

 ## Things to consider